UNISvalbard/Geo-MOD/_sources/landing-page.md

 2. Data processing
 3. Data analysis

 Geo-MOD is complemented by different modules to cover each stage of the UAV photogrammetry workflow.
 [Geo-UAV](https://unisvalbard.github.io/Geo-UAV/landing-page.html), is a tutorial for UAV-based data acquisition in the field, [Geo-SfM](https://unisvalbard.github.io/Geo-SfM/landing-page.html) is a tutorial for acquisition, processing and analysis of structure-from-motion photogrammetry data in the geosciences and [AG-222 Compendium](https://unisvalbard.github.io/AG222/landing-page.html) is a tutorial that provides different resources for analyzing the data and publish your research.

+## About Geo-MOD
+[Geo-MOD](https://unisvalbard.github.io/Geo-MOD/landing-page.html) is an open-source reference work for the UAV-based data acquisition in the field.

+The reference work is primarily developed as a class-room aid.
+Best practices and tutorials are based on the experience acquired as part of the [Svalbox project](https://svalbox.no), which aims to digitize as many outcrops as possible in Svalbard (Norwegian Arctic).

+<iframe src="./reveal/unis_learning_forum_2023/index.html" title="UNIS Learning forum 2023 slides" width=100% height=450em></iframe>

 ## Schedule